andykingking/cucumber-browser-preset-myob/README.md

 A `cucumber_browser_runner` sh script is provided that runs cucumber using [babel](https://github.com/babel/babel/tree/master/packages/babel-register) and auto-loads essential `cucumber-browser-preset-myob` dependencies.

-The driver can be selected using the `SELENIUM_DRIVER` environment variable.
-Currently supported drivers are:
+The browser can be selected using the `BROWSER_TYPE` environment variable.
+Currently supported browsers are:

 * firefox (default)
 * chrome